stanekTM/TX_nRF24_5ch_LED/README.md

 ## The firmware includes
 ### LED mode:
-* Normal mode, LED TX is lit
+* Normal mode, LED is lit
-* If the TX battery is low, the TX LED blink at 0.5s interval
+* If the TX battery is low, the LED blink at 0.5s interval
-* If the RX battery is low, the TX LED blink at 0.3s interval
+* If the RX battery is low, the LED blink at 0.3s interval
-* If we lose RF data for 1 second, the TX LED blink at 0.1s interval
+* If we lose RF data for 1 second, the LED blink at 0.1s interval
 ### Calibration:
 * Hold calibration button, switch transmitter TX on, still holding calibration button move all controls to extremes including auxilliary pots.
 * Center all controls and aux pots.